Huallaga Valley Tour - Photo 1, Huallaga Valley Tour

 • 1 review

-Next, we will visit the 17th-century church of San Sebastian in the village of Quera, where we will observe furniture decorated with gold leaf and a pulpit intricately carved with images of Christian saints.
+Next, our exploration continues to the San Sebastian Church in the village of Quera, built in the 17th century.
+Here, we will appreciate exquisite items, such as gold leaf-adorned furniture and a beautifully carved pulpit that portrays images of various Christian saints.

-Our last stop will be at the Puyhuan, meaning "heart" in Quechua.
-This natural monument, thousands of years old, is central to local legends and serves as a site for Andean rituals, such as the ceremony of payment to the Earth.
+Our final stop will be at the natural monument known as Puyhuan, which translates to "heart" in Quechua.
+This site, steeped in age-old legends, also serves as a vibrant backdrop for Andean ceremonies, including the esteemed ritual of paying homage to the Earth.

-We will conclude the tour by returning to Huanuco and dropping you off at your accommodation by 2 pm.
+As our tour concludes, we will return to Huanuco, dropping you off at your accommodation by 2 pm.

 Included